 If staff have a good understanding of the processes and culture of an organisation, it serves everyone better.
 Training is integral to bottom-line success and this should be what underpins your argument throughout.

 It is now much easier to collate the necessary documents and training manuals.
 Make them more interesting with gamification or quizzes to make them more engaging.
 Why not create a more accountable system with detailed metrics?
 There are good systems that track these statistics and give detailed analytics that tracks whether the training is hitting the mark or not.
-A good on-demand learning management system will help consolidate, track, and minimise costs while also create easy access and ongoing micro-learnings.
+A good on-demand learning management system will help consolidate, track, and minimise costs while also creating easy access and ongoing micro-learnings.

 Making a clear case to the board can strengthen your chances of securing your budget but backing it up with the right facts and figures is vital.
-State clearly how knowledge-giving will keep your staff engaged, morale high and how it will ultimately impact the organisation.
+State clearly how knowledge-giving will keep your staff engaged, and morale high and how it will ultimately impact the organisation.
 Managers should be able to see a clear progression and rationale.

 Stating this clearly in your presentation is key when attempting to secure a training budget.
 Your business spent time and money getting these customers, nurturing them through various sales and marketing funnels all the way to a personal, happy, working relationship that benefits both parties.
 Training plays its part and such relationships aren’t worth throwing away.

 How many complaints were received and how much time was taken to achieve this?
-How many new staff have onboarded?
+How many new staff have been onboarded?
 Have systems changed?
 These are points that can be addressed quickly in the form of efficient training and statistics and figures should back this up including how you forecast training playing a role in the business and the potential impact this can have.

 What Training should be is a self-sustaining mainstay in any organisation and should feed into the organisation as a whole.
 To secure your budget, show the leadership group the impacts of training and detail the savings on time and money.

 Stating and documenting the amount of hours and resources spent on attending seminars, training sessions, retreats, accommodation and countless other expensive exercises can help persuade.
-Showing alternative solutions that are more cost-effective and engaging are a good can go a large way in getting the buy-in you need to secure your training budget.
+Showing alternative solutions that are more cost-effective and engaging are good can go a large way in getting the buy-in you need to secure your training budget.

 By Dave Trendall

 For more advice on securing your training budget talk to RapL and see how we can work together to secure your intended outcomes.
-Call us at our Sydney office on (02) 8667 0783 or visit our website www.getrapl.com.
+Call us at our Sydney office on (02) 8667 0783 or visit our website at www.getrapl.com.